 Save E-mails to Contacts Automatically

 But, what about e-mails?
 You and your staff are overwhelmed by e-mails.
-Every once in a while, you just want to briefly scroll through every e-mail that your employees sent or received from your business contacts.
+Occasionally, you just want to briefly scroll through every e-mail that your employees sent or received from your business contacts.
 Of course, you could do that now.
 Just ask every employee to cc or bcc you on every e-mail ever.
 Not feasible.
-But, here’s what is feasible.
-Without leaving Microsoft Outlook, you go to any contact for any individual to see all of the e-mails, notes, phone calls and meetings associated with that individual.
-And if you want to see all e-mails, notes, phone calls and meetings with anyone who works at Company A?
+But here’s what is feasible.
+Without leaving Microsoft Outlook, you go to any contact for any individual to see all the emails, notes, phone calls and meetings associated with that individual.
+And if you want to see all emails, notes, phone calls and meetings with anyone who works at Company A?
 Well, and again without leaving Microsoft Outlook, just go to Company A and there they are: all communications between your company and Company A.

 Plan Follow-Up Communications

 And, since we are at it, let’s add in tasks and calendar (yes, that’s Microsoft Tasks and Calendar) as well.
 Remember that phone call that your staff member had with the Vice President at Company A?
 The Vice President wanted someone to follow up with him in a few weeks.
 At the time, your staff member created a task to follow up and assigned the task to you.
 When you look at the task, you automatically see the notes from the phone call and any other information associated with the Vice President or Company A or even the staff member that made the entry.

 Have you ever wanted to look at a history of your communications by customer or by supplier?
 If you work with companies, then you want to be able to see a history of e-mails, phone calls and documents on a company-wide basis.
 You may also want to be able to see these communications organized by the individual contact within the company.
 Just imagine being able to quickly search through all communications with every individual contact at the customer.